 Are your employees ready for cloud computing?

 Going cloud-based isn’t only about your budget and business strategy.
 It’s also about all of the IT department changing the corporate culture.
-Your employees will actually have to learn a lot of things, get some new skills, learn to think in advance, and get ready to completely change the game plan.
+Your employees will actually have to get a cloud expertise, learn a lot of things, get some new skills, learn to think in advance, and get ready to completely change the game plan.
 You should also consider that cloud computing allows teams to act almost independently, which is why they might use their own different ways to achieve their goals.
 Finally, all of the department heads within your company should know about the company’s plans to transform the product into a cloud-based one so that they can carefully plan processes within their departments.

 Is cloud computing really cost-efficient for your business?

 If you’ve already invested a lot of resources in your hardware and software, run a cost-benefit analysis.
 All of that equipment has a certain lifecycle, and it might be that you don’t need to move to cloud computing for another year or two.
 Or, on the contrary, you might discover that you need a microservices architecture for you platform, cloud solutions will surely help you with that.

 It seems that these questions are really obvious, but the devil is in the details.
 This is exactly why you should carefully study the license agreement provided by the cloud platform you choose for your well-established company or startup.
 For instance, Google Cloud Platform provides 5 GB of cloud storage, 1000 search operations per day, and some other features for free.
 But when it comes to calculating possible expenses, you may beat your brains out when going through the technical details.
 Another important thing to consider is how your data will be protected, especially if working with customers from Europe (in which case you’ll need to comply with GDPR).
 If you don’t feel like you or your employees are ready to dive deep into the nuances of technical requirements for cloud computing, we’d be happy to answer your questions and even develop your app for you.